The Best Functional Trainers For A Home Gym In 2023

 XMark Functional Trainer Cable Machine

-The XMark Functional Trainer comes standard with 200-pound weight stacks and for a cost of $2,699 with free shipping; we’ll get into why the cost is justified.
+The XMark Functional Trainer comes standard with 200-pound weight stacks for $2,699 with free shipping; we’ll get into why the cost is justified.

 First, like the other four functional trainers on our list, the pulleys are fully adjustable, glide easily on their guide bars, and feel commercial grade.